bluemathsoft/bluemathsoft.github.io/_drafts/2017-06-09-rock-climbing-as-a-math-geek.md

 title: Rock climbing as a Math geek
 ---

 I've been rock climbing for four years now and I'm a math geek.
 I've tried to analyse what it's that I like in rock climbing and the best way I've found to describe it is my modelling it as a mathematical equation (or inequality to be more correct).
 I see rock climbing as a way to find an **empirical solution to a mathematical inequality**.
 Here I'll try to elaborate on the idea.
+Once we have modelled the climbing activity as a mathematical equation we can use it to understand many aspects of climbing - e.g. risk of free solo, injury management, improving techniques to climb better, etc.

 Boring